cassidylaidlaw/orpo/README.md

 # Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking

 This repository contains code for the paper "[Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking](https://arxiv.org/abs/2403.03185)".

-The code for running ORPO on the four non-RLHF environments is in this repository, while the code for RLHF experiments is at https://github.com/cassidylaidlaw/llm_optimization.
+ORPO is currently supported for RLHF and four non-RLHF environments.
+The code for non-RLHF experiments is in this repository, while the RLHF experiment code is at https://github.com/cassidylaidlaw/llm_optimization.

 All Python code is under the `occupancy_measures` package.
 Run